PagerDuty/backstage-plugin-docs/docs/getting-started/pagerduty.md

         On this screen you can update the integration name to something that allows you to easily identify the Backstage instance you are connecting to.

 2. **If you are creating a new service for your integration:** Follow the instructions in the documentation that shows how to [create a service](https://support.pagerduty.com/docs/services-and-integrations#create-a-service) and select **Backstage** as the **Integration Type** in step 5.
+3. **If you want to automate service creation with Software Template:** Follow the steps in [Create PagerDuty service with Software Templates](/advanced/create-service-software-template).

 If you were successful in following the above steps you are ready to move to the [Backstage configuration](/getting-started/backstage).